JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1979_09.md

 Copyright 21979 by URANTIA Brotherhood Corporation.
 All rights reserved.
 Printed in U.S.A. living, organismal, world-wide spiritual brotherhood of mankind.

-(1) Quotations and paraphrases from Unity, not Uniformity, copyright@1973, URANTLA Foundation — used by permission.
+(1) Quotations and paraphrases from Unity, not Uniformity, copyright@1973, URANTIA Foundation — used by permission.

 The broad, guiding principles which informally govern our evolutionary, material structure are set forth in a speech given in the early days of our URANTIA movement.
 In this speech, William S, Sadler, Jr., first president of URANTIA Brotherhood, in his first President's Triennial Report to the General Council of URANTIA Brotherhood, set forth what has now become the classic exposition of the broad range mission of URANTIA Brotherhood.